Roakz/myCitySubscription/README.md

 ![myCitySubscription Logo](./assets/mycity.png)

-A subscription based donation software for non for profits
+A subscription based donation software for not-for-profits and the likes

 ---